Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Dynamic partitions

-\section{Dynamic Partitions}
+\section{Dynamic partitions}

-We construct, for a given psf entire map $f$, a \emph{dynamic partition} by choosing for each singular value an (extended) dreadlock that lands at this value, and taking the preimage of the complement: this way, the (extended) complex plane is partitioned into components called \emph{partition sectors} that map univalently onto the entire extended plane, minus the chosen (extended) dreadlocks.
+We construct, for a given psf entire map $f$, a \emph{dynamic partition} by choosing for each singular value an (extended) filament that lands at this value, and taking the preimage of the complement: this way, the (extended) complex plane is partitioned into components called \emph{partition sectors} that map univalently onto the entire extended plane, minus the chosen (extended) filaments.